SeolPPe-KR/BetterCooldownManager/README.md

 ### Anchoring

-* Utility, Buffs, and Defensive Viewers can anchor to a broad selection of frames.
+* Utility, Buffs, and Custom Viewers can anchor to a broad selection of frames.
 * Add custom anchors manually or pick from predefined frames with the **Parent Selector**.

 ### Positioning & Layout